New Brunswick, New Jersey: Roads and highways

 As of May 2010, the city had 73.24 mi of roadways, of which 56.13 mi were maintained by the municipality, 8.57 mi by Middlesex County, 7.85 mi by the New Jersey Department of Transportation and 0.69 mi by the New Jersey Turnpike Authority.

 The city is crisscrossed a wide range of roads and highways.
 In the city is the intersection of US 1 and Route 18, and is bisected by Route 27.
-New Brunswick hosts less than a mile of the New Jersey Turnpike (I-95).
+New Brunswick hosts less than a mile of the New Jersey Turnpike (Interstate 95).
 A few turnpike ramps are in the city that lead to Exit 9 which is just outside the city limits in East Brunswick.

-Other major roads that are nearby include the Garden State Parkway in Woodbridge and I-287 in neighboring Edison, Piscataway and Franklin townships.
+Other major roads that are nearby include the Garden State Parkway in Woodbridge Township and Interstate 287 in neighboring Edison, Piscataway and Franklin townships.

 The New Brunswick Parking Authority manages 14 ground-level and multi-story parking facilities across the city.
 CitiPark manages a downtown parking facility at 2 Albany Street.

 Public transportation

-Southbound platform of New Brunswick's NJ Transit train station.
+Southbound platform of NJ Transit's New Brunswick station.
 University Center at Easton Avenue is in the background.